YasirUddin123/weekend-jquery-server-calculator/README.md

 A historical record of all math operations and solutions will be kept on the server.
 A list of all previous calculations will be displayed on the page when it loads using a GET request.
 The list is updated every time a new calculation is made.

 In this project, the history will exist even after refreshing the page.
 The history will go away after restarting the server.

+## High Level Development Plan

+    * Create our dynamic and static files
+    * Lay out the fundamental HTML structure for the calculator
+    * Build out the JS logic for the client-side for requests
+    * Build out the JS logic for the server-side for computations and history
+    * Make sure the page loads correctly after each computation
+    * Test, test, test